-Aside from enduring the disruption of another set of investigators, photographers, and journalists, the Belousoffs must have been shocked to imagine a cold-blooded assassin just feet away from their bedroom window.
+Aside from enduring the disruption of another set of investigators, photographers, and journalists, the Belousoffs must have been shocked to imagine a cold-blooded assassin only feet away from their bedroom window.

-Just ten months later the star-studded Mary Pickford event was held… Considering Mrs. Belousoff’s proclivity for being in the wrong place at the wrong time, Ida and her fellow committee members would have been forgiven for crossing their fingers that a meteor didn’t choose that moment to fall from the sky!
+Just ten months later, the star-studded Mary Pickford event was held.
+Considering Mrs. Belousoff’s proclivity for being in the wrong place at the wrong time, my great-grandmother Ida and her fellow committee members would have been forgiven for crossing their fingers that a meteor didn’t choose that moment to fall from the sky!